 My biggest worry about the conference as a whole, though, is that how similar the experience is now, to five years ago.
 This makes me worry that the field is not advancing.
 Perhaps part of the reason for this is the lack of strong application drivers.
 This seems to be acknowledged by the separation of the conference into “research” and “in-use” tracks.
-This categorisation seems broken anyway: so a paper on “Evaluating scientific hypotheses using the SPARQL Inferencing Notation" [@doi:10.1007/978-3-642-30284-8_50] is apparently not research, but in-use.
-However, “Curate and storyspace: An ontology and web-based environment for describing curatorial narratives." [@doi:10.1007/978-3-642-30284-8_57] is research; and, as a result, we should conclude not useful?
+This categorisation seems broken anyway: so a paper on “Evaluating scientific hypotheses using the SPARQL Inferencing Notation” (Callahan and Dumontier 2012) is apparently not research, but in-use.
+However, “Curate and storyspace: An ontology and web-based environment for describing curatorial narratives.”
+(Mulholland, Wolff, and Collins 2012) is research; and, as a result, we should conclude not useful?